-Welcome to Naval Base Kitsap Bremerton Aquatics Training Facility, located inside the Bremerton Fitness Complex.
-This facility is fully equipped to meet aquatic fitness needs.
-Lap swimming is available anytime during operating hours.
+Welcome to the Naval Base Kitsap Bremerton Aquatics Training Facility, located inside the Bremerton Fitness Complex.
+This facility is fully equipped to meet your aquatic fitness needs.
+This facility is a 25-meter pool with 6 lap lanes.

 Check out what the facility has to offer:

 - Water equipment available: fins, kickboards, pull buoys, and water aerobics equipment

 - Open during designated times based on pool usage and programming